Michael137/michael137.github.io/_posts/2020-02-25-transition-systems.md

 Below is a summary of the definitions of transitions systems found in Winskel and Nielsen [1] together with their categorical implications.

+This marks the start of a (lengthy) series in which I hope to survey the history of concurrency theory up to the state-of-the-art and convey it's impact on various fields from distributed systems to hardware (producing some artifacts along the way).

 # Formalisms
 ## Definitions